-Our business strategy is to optimize the clinical and commercial value of tegoprubart and become a global biopharmaceutical company with a focused autoimmune franchise.
-We plan to develop tegoprubart in up to four indications: ALS, prevention of kidney allograft rejection, prevention of islet cell allograft rejection, and IgA Nephropathy ("IgAN").
-We selected our indications based on preclinical and clinical data that was generated with either our molecule or historical anti-CD40L molecules.
+Our business strategy is to optimize the clinical and commercial value of tegoprubart and become a global biopharmaceutical company with a focused immunology franchise.
+Our original strategy was to develop tegoprubart in up to four indications: ALS, prevention of kidney allograft rejection, prevention of islet cell allograft rejection, and IgA Nephropathy ("IgAN").
+We selected our indications based on preclinical and clinical data that was generated with either tegoprubart or historical anti-CD40L molecules.
+In January 2023, we announced our decision to prioritize resources on our kidney transplantation programs, discontinue the islet cell transplantation program, and deprioritize the IgAN program.
+We also remain committed to further progressing ALS clinical development and are working with key stakeholders on potential next steps to do so.
+However, as described below, we are unable to continue our clinical development of tegoprubart for people with ALS without additional financing.